 This was a flashback to me in recovery.
-These uncontrollable binge episodes were somewhat of a common occurrence for me in the beginning, but with time they became fewer and farther between to the point that it has been well over 5 years since my last one.
-If you are struggling with binging it is important to know that you are not alone, you are not an anomaly.
+These uncontrollable binge episodes were somewhat of a common occurrence for me in the beginning.
+But with time they became fewer and farther between.
+If you are struggling with binges it is important to know that you are not alone, you are not an anomaly.
 As freaky and abnormal as the behavior seems you are acting normal in recovery.
 I like to think of a simple analogy to explain what’s going on physiologically.
 Imagine you are forced to hold your breath for 3 minutes…

 … 3 … 2 … 1 … 0

 When you are allowed to take your first sip of air it is going to be more like a gulp, actually more like a massive I need this air or I am going to die type of gulp.
 Now think about how your body feels after all the time you have been restricting and depriving it.
 After all the time that you have only been eating a limited range of foods off your “safe list”.
 When you begin to give yourself permission to eat a wider range of foods you will most likely overcompensate.

 On top of this, you are also processing a lot of new emotions.
 Binges can be a coping mechanism that help you distract and numb yourself from feelings.
 I’m not advocating binges, but I do believe there is a reason they are common in the beginning stages of recovery.
 If you are struggling with binges now please remember these five things.

 You are not defective.
 You are not doing recovery wrong.
 You are not going to fail.
 You will overcome this.
 It is not forever.